Nordic Naturalia Natural Winemakers' Fair:

 Nordic Naturalia is probably the first and now largest Natural Wine Fair in Sweden.
 With the first edition having taken place in 2019 and having seen a great affluence of both private public and trade operators we were encouraged to embark again on this wonderful adventure and expand with an even larger and richer selection of natural vignerons.

-Nordic Naturalia was born out of the love and passion of a trio of Italian/Swedish friends and wine professionals for vibrant, passionate and terroir-driven natural wines with interesting stories to tell.
+Nordic Naturalia was born out of the love and passion of the founder Giovanni Segni and his Swedish partner for vibrant, passionate and terroir-driven natural wines with interesting stories to tell.
 The Nordic public has embraced the Verb of natural wines with a passion and we consider it our sacred mission to introduce an ever growing range of natural vignerons to a wider and wider public, both natural wine lovers and anyone who feels a curiosity towards this wonderful world.
 We believe that natural wine is much more than a mere product, as it is a vehicle for the transmission of a rich breadth of cultural visions, a sustainable world view, and a living cultural object.
 Oh yes, and just always utterly fascinating and delicious.
 As it almost always happens, once most people taste natural wines and the fires of passions are ignited it’s almost impossible to go back.
 Every convert to the cause if for us, and we believe also for all vignerons, a reason to rejoice and a small victory.

 Each and every single bottle of natural wine tells a living, never-ending tale.
 A tale that sees a miracle unfolding, the miracle of the meeting and alignment of terroir, history, grape and the vigneron’s vision and inspiration.
 At Nordic Naturalia you’ll be able not only to enjoy unique, exceptional natural wines, but also to meet vignerons from all over Europe and beyond who have made it their mission to give light to wines that are always alive, utterly delicious and come from sustainable farming and winemaking